 When you're in a relationship, it can be hard to remember that Netflix and chilling isn't really a date per se.
 It's so important to keep the spark with your partner alive, and fun double-date ideas can help you do that.
-First of all, you're much more likely to follow through with plans if there's another couple involved.
+First of all, you're probably more likely to follow through with plans if there's another couple involved.
 And even more importantly: Research has actually proven that double dating has real benefits for your relationship.

 Below are 50 fun double-date ideas for everyone to enjoy.
 Pick one, put it on the calendar, and make it a monthly thing.